udbhav-44/udbhav-44/README.md

 - 👋 Hi, I’m @udbhav-44
+- Junior Undergraduate at IIT Kanpur, pursuing majors in Electrical Engineering
+- Leader of the Brain and Cognitive Society, IITK
 - 👀 I’m interested in Machine Learning and Deep learning
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : udbhav44@gmail.com
+- 📫 How to reach me: udbhav44@gmail.com

 <!---
 udbhav-44/udbhav-44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.